kptdev/kpt/site/guides/namespace-provisioning-ui.md

   - Click the **CREATE DEPLOYMENT** button.
 - The next screen is the package editor screen for the new _Draft_ deployment package you have just created.
-Note that the namespace across all the namespace scoped resources have been updated to the name of the package.
+Note that the namespace across all the namespace scoped resources has been updated to the name of the package.
   - Click the **DIFF** button for any resource to view the differences between the resource and the same resource in the upstream simplens team blueprint.
     For many of the deployable resources, only the namespace will be updated.